Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

-where $n$ is the electron density, $e$ is the electron charge, and $m$ is the electron mass (in SI units, adjust constants accordingly).
-In the superconducting state, the missing spectral weight from the gapped region is
+where $n$ is the electron density, $e$ is the electron charge, and $m$ is the electron mass.
+In the superconducting state, the missing spectral weight from the gapped region would be

 where $n_s$ is the superfluid density.
-This ``missing" weight is transferred to the delta function at $\omega = 0$, reflecting the perfect conductivity of the superfluid.
+This ``missing" weight is actually transferred to the delta function at $\omega = 0$, reflecting the perfect conductivity of the superfluid.

-In our photonic exceptional point (EP) system with a non-Hermitian Hamiltonian, the FGT sum rule can be applied analogously in the holographic dual (AdS/CFT or AdS/QCD).
-The boundary optical conductivity, derived from the bulk gauge field $A_M$, probes the dissipative dynamics of the strongly coupled QFT dual to the photonic system.
-The sum rule holds across the PT-symmetry-breaking transition (the EP), ensuring that the total spectral weight of $\sigma_1(\omega)$ remains conserved, even as modes coalesce and eigenvalues become complex.
+In our photonic exceptional point system with a non-Hermitian Hamiltonian, the FGT sum rule can be applied analogously as in the holographic dual, in AdS/CFT or in AdS/QCD toy models.
+The boundary optical conductivity, derived from the bulk gauge field $A_M$, can mimic the dissipative dynamics of the strongly coupled QFT which are dual to the photonic system.
+The sum rule holds across the $\mathcal{PT}$-symmetry-breaking transition, ensuring that the total spectral weight of $\sigma_1(\omega)$ remains conserved, even as modes coalesce and eigenvalues become complex.

-In the PT-unbroken phase ($|s| < M$), the conductivity has a real spectrum, akin to a normal metal.
+In the $\mathcal{PT}$-unbroken phase ($|s| < M$), the conductivity has a real spectrum, akin to a normal metal.
 At the EP ($|s| = M$), the conductivity shows a critical redistribution of spectral weight, with modes merging.
-In the PT-broken phase ($|s| > M$), complex eigenvalues lead to amplified or damped modes, and the sum rule ensures that the integrated weight remains fixed, with contributions shifting to low frequencies (mimicking superfluid-like behavior due to gain/loss).
-In the holographic model, this is computed via the retarded Green's function of the U(1) current, $G_{JJ}(\omega) \sim \sigma(\omega)$, from the bulk gauge field's boundary response.
+In the $\mathcal{PT}$-broken phase ($|s| > M$), complex eigenvalues lead to amplified or damped modes, and the sum rule ensures that the integrated weight remains fixed, with contributions shifting to low frequencies, which is mimicking superfluid-like behavior due to gain/loss.
+In the analogical holographic toy model, this is computed via the retarded Green's function of the U(1) current, $G_{JJ}(\omega) \sim \sigma(\omega)$, from the bulk gauge field's boundary response.

-Note that when one applies the FGT sum rule, the resonance positions are set by the real parts of the eigenvalues of the holographic block operator $H$.
+When one applies the FGT sum rule, the resonance positions are then set by the real parts of the eigenvalues of the analogical holographic block operator $H$.